SolidSol/SolidSol/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the (Configuration) and system (Files).

-- (Question): What does Filebeat watch for?
-  A.) "Filebeat" watches and monitors the log files or locations that users specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- "Filebeat" watches and monitors the log files or locations that users specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on the server.

-- (Question): What does Metricbeat record?
-  A.) "Metricbeat" kinda like Filebeat, but Metricbeat is a lightweight shipper that periodically collects metrics from the operating system and from services running on the server.
+- "Metricbeat" kinda like Filebeat, but Metricbeat is a lightweight shipper that periodically collects metrics from the operating system and from services running on the server.
 It akes the metrics and statistics that it collects and ships them to the output that you specify.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.